-The two wolves fighting within us—like the two rams from the Yoga Vasishtha—provide an image that serves as a metaphor for our inner sense of conflict.
+The image of the two wolves fighting within us—like the two rams from the Yoga Vasishtha—serves as a metaphor for our inner sense of conflict.
 The wolf of negative tendencies is fighting to the death with the wolf of positive tendencies.
 This battle rages inside each one of us.
 These two parables serve as a powerful reminder of the battle that every human being must face.
-Whether our battle is between anger and peace or resentment and forgiveness, it’s important that we consciously feed the values that matter most to us.
+Whether our battle is between anger and peace or between resentment and forgiveness, it’s important that we consciously feed the values that matter most to us.

 When we do the Siddha Yoga practices, for example, we are feeding the right self-effort.
 The Siddha Yoga practices are brimming with the power of divine shakti.
 Once Kundalini Shakti is awakened through the Guru’s grace, as we sit to meditate, this energy pulls our awareness inside to deeper and subtler levels of our being.
 It is here that we experience the awesome presence and flow of divine power within us.
 It is here that we come to know the great love and peace and wisdom we’ve always been seeking.
 This is the Self that we always strive to remain aware of.
 We want the beauty of this state to be reflected in all of our actions.
 And the purpose of Siddha Yoga sadhana is to enable us to do just that.